lindavr/Docs/ContributorGuide/style-and-voice.md

 - Use "sign-in" and not "log-in."

 - Include the words "following" or "as follows" in every sentence that precedes a list or code snippet.

-- "SQL Database" is the Azure feature.
-A "SQL database" is a database instance running on SQL Database.

-- Azure Storage includes several "data management services" that include the Table service, the Blob service, and the Queue service.
-Don't use a concatenated form, such as "Azure Table storage service".

 ## Next steps